You Lose, I Win! Sun Rages At Scott Over Medals Snub - UrduPoint

 - 'I want my gold back' - Greeted like a rock star by a noisy section of adoring female fans, Sun clocked one minute, 44.93 with Japan's Katsuhiro Matsumoto (1:45.22) pocketing silver as Scott and Russia's Martin Malyutin (1:45.63) shared the bronze.

-"That my be my luckiest ever gold medal," said Sun after his sixth race of the week.
+"That may be my luckiest ever gold medal," said Sun, who was tested at length after his sixth race of the week, forcing him to cancel a press conference.

 "But fortune rewards those who work hard and I've been working so hard for this."
 South African Chad le Clos, runner-up to Sun in the 200m free at the Olympics, said: "It's good that people are taking a stand -- I want my gold medal back from Rio and (fourth-placed) James Guy should get his bronze, because it shouldn't be allowed to have people cheating in sport."
 American Lilly King, who let rip at Sun and FINA doping controls earlier this week, beat Russian rival Yulia Efimova -- another former convicted doper -- to retain her women's 100m breaststroke crown in 1:04.93.

+"Personally I'm thrilled to see other athletes standing up for what they believe in," said King on Duncan's protest.

-Elsewhere, Italy's Simona Quadarella snaffled gold in the women's 1,500m free in a final missing American great Katie Ledecky, who pulled out of her title defence after feeling unwell.
+Elsewhere, Italy's Simona Quadarella won gold in the women's 1,500m free in a final missing American great Katie Ledecky, who pulled out of her title defence after feeling unwell.

 Canada's Kylie Masse claimed her second successive women's 100m backstroke title in 58.60 while China's Xu Jiayu matched her by retaining his men's 100m backstroke crown with a time of 52.43.